HiDiHlabs/SpatialLeiden/docs/source/usage.md

 Now, we can already run {py:func}`spatialleiden.spatialleiden` (which we will also compare to normal Leiden clustering).

-The `layer_ratio` determines the weighting between the gene expression and the topological layer and is influenced by the graph structures (i.e. how many connections exist, the edge weights, etc.); the lower the value is the closer SpatialLeiden will be to normal Leiden clustering, while higher values lead to more spatially homogeneous clusters.
+The `layer_ratio` determines the weighting between the gene expression and the spatial layer and is influenced by the graph structures (i.e. how many connections exist, the edge weights, etc.); the lower the value is the closer SpatialLeiden will be to normal Leiden clustering, while higher values lead to more spatially homogeneous clusters.

 The resolution has the same effect as in Leiden clustering (higher resolution will lead to more clusters) and can be defined for each of the layers (but for now is left at its default value).